TDarkShadow/loadorderlibrary/README.md

 # Privacy

 Load Order Library uses no analytic services at all.
 Some 3rd party tools are used, but no external requests are made, they are served with the page itself.
+Files uploaded currently are on the server forever, however one of the next things I'm doing is implementing a way for files to be deleted if a list that contains them is the only one that does and it is deleted (the same files are shared across lists to save on disk space).

 Data provided is entirely for the use of the site, and does not leave the server except in the case of database backups.
 Passwords are hashed and never stored in plain text.
 The server is hosted via Digital Ocean and located in Toronto, Canada.